5. Unfortunately, their strength and perceived insensitivity to pain has led to their being exploited by humans and made to fight.

 30. Which makes them great family dogs.

-The AKC sites the breed standard as having “affection for its friends, and children in particular…off-duty quietness and trustworthy stability.”
+The AKC cites the breed standard as having “affection for its friends, and children in particular…off-duty quietness and trustworthy stability.”
 More than that, the ASPCA speaks to their roots as family dogs, given the nickname “nurse’s maid” because of their sweetness with children.